-Where: TCCRate: For calendar year 2012, the applicable rate will be \$0.0372 per settled megawatt hour of Transmission Congestion Contracts, based on a \$4.9 million projected 2012 annual revenue requirement.
-For calendar years following 2012, the applicable rate will be calculated in accordance with the formula set forth in Section 6.1.2.4.4 of Schedule 1 of the NYISO OATT .
-TCCSettled {см} : The total settled Transmission Congestion Contracts, excluding Transmission Congestion Contracts created prior to January 1, 2010, in megawatt hours, for Transmission Customer c in Month M .
+TCCRate: For calendar year 2012, the applicable rate will be \$0.0372 per settled megawatt hour of Transmission Congestion Contracts, based on a \$4.9 million projected 2012 annual revenue requirement.
+For calendar years following 2012, the applicable rate will be calculated in accordance with the formula set forth in Section 6.1.2.4.4 of Schedule 1 of the NYISO

+OATT.

+$TCCSettled{cM}$: The total settled Transmission Congestion Contracts, excluding megawatt hours, for Transmission Customer c in Month M.